Prior FAQs regarding the RFP process can now be found on this webpage under FAQs for RFP Applicants.

 Yes.
-However, if the request is for a capital investment that otherwise would be the purview of a public agency, the public agency must give permission.
+However, if the request was for a capital investment that otherwise would be the purview of a public agency, the public agency must give permission.

 What else can the funds be used for?

-We’re interested in hearing about how funds might be used to have the greatest impact.
-You can propose the specific use of funds and justify them in the application.
-The applications will be judged in part on appropriate use of funds, and there may be further negotiation on the budget during the selection process.
+We were interested in hearing about how funds might be used to have the greatest impact.
+You could have proposed the specific use of funds and justified them in the application.
+The applications were judged in part on appropriate use of funds, and there was some further negotiation on the budget during the selection process.

 How will the grant support administrative costs?

-Each application can have a total of 20% for administrative costs, otherwise known as indirect costs.
-These costs should include utilities and rent, fiscal oversight, administrative staff, legal and other professional services, and equipment rental.
-These funds can be distributed across the various partners, with the exception of Johns Hopkins students, staff, and faculty.
+Each application could have a total of 20% for administrative costs, otherwise known as indirect costs.
+These costs should have included utilities and rent, fiscal oversight, administrative staff, legal and other professional services, and equipment rental.
+These funds could be distributed across the various partners, with the exception of Johns Hopkins students, staff, and faculty.

-Should the budget presented include administrative costs, or is that an extra amount on top of the request?
+Should the budget presented have included administrative costs, or was that an extra amount on top of the request?

-The budget presented should include all costs, including administrative costs.
-There are no funds beyond those requested and ultimately awarded.
+The budget presented should have included all costs, including administrative costs.
+There were no funds beyond those requested and ultimately awarded.